briankoser/sfc-listeners-guide/episodes/0126-christopher-nolan-conquers-the-dc-universe-and-other-news.md

 ---

 # News
-It's rumored that Christopher Nolan is in charge of the complete DC movie universe, Zac Snyder is directing {% workTitle "Justice League" %}, and Christopher Bale is returning as Batman for {% workTitle "Justice League" %}.
+It's rumored that Christopher Nolan is in charge of the complete DC movie universe, Zac Snyder is directing {% work "Justice League" %}, and Christopher Bale is returning as Batman for {% work "Justice League" %}.

 <div class="quote">
   {% timeLink podcast_file_url, '10:41' %}